syntaxsurge/lexlink/README.md

    and a signed Ed25519 verifiable credential.
 Both are stored in Convex and exposed through the dashboard.
-5. **Compliance dashboard** – Every completed order shows the Story IP ID, settlement reference, Constellation tx hash, attestation hash, compliance score, and training units with one-click downloads for the C2PA archive and VC payload.
+5. **Compliance dashboard** – Every completed order shows the Story IP ID, settlement reference, Constellation tx hash, attestation hash, compliance score, and one-click downloads for the C2PA archive and VC payload.
 6. **Raise disputes** – Reporters upload evidence files or cite URLs, the server pins everything to IPFS as a single bundle CID, calls Story’s Dispute Module (UMA arbitration), anchors the payload to Constellation, and owners